Stochastic Approximation with Decision-Dependent Distributions: Asymptotic Normality and Optimality: Introduction

-A reasonable question to ask is whether there exists an algorithm with better asymptotic guarantees than those of the stochastic forward-backward algorithm.
-We will show that in a strong sense, the answer is no; that is, Algorithm~\eqref{eqn:VI_iteration} is asymptotically optimal.
-We will lower-bound the performance of {\em any} estimation procedure for finding an equilibrium point on an adversarially-chosen sequence of small perturbations of the target problem.
-That is, we will define a shrinking neighborhood of distribution maps $B_{1/k}$ around $\D$.
-Every map $\D' \in B_{1/k}$ defines a new problem with equilibrium point $\xs_{\cD'}$ near $x^{\star}$.
-Roughly speaking, we will show that for every estimator $\widehat x_{k}$ (i.e. a deterministic function of the observed samples), the local minimax bound holds:
+A reasonable question to ask is whether there exists an algorithm with better asymptotic guarantees than those of the stochastic forward-backward algorithm (with averaging).
+We will show that in a strong sense, the answer is no; averaged~\ref{eqn:VI_iteration} is asymptotically optimal.
+In particular, we will obtain an optimal bound on the performance of {\em any} estimation procedure for finding the equilibrium point along an adversarially-chosen sequence of small perturbations of the target problem.
+The end result is summarized informally as follows. \begin{theorem}[Asymptotic optimality, informal; see Theorem~\ref{thm:optimality}] Suppose the same setting as in Theorem~\ref{thm:main_informal} and let $\cL\colon \RR^{d} \rightarrow [0,\infty)$ be any symmetric, quasiconvex, lower semicontinuous loss functional.
+Fix any procedure for finding equilibrium points that outputs an estimator $\widehat x_k$ based on $k$ observed samples.
+As $k\to \infty$, there is a sequence of perturbed distribution maps $\mathcal{D}_k$ converging to $\mathcal{D}$, along with corresponding equilibrium points $x_k^{\star}$ converging to $x^{\star}$, such that the following hold. \begin{enumerate}[label=(\roman*)] \item (\textbf{Lower bound}) The expected error $\mathbb{E}[\cL(\sqrt{k}(\widehat x_k-x_{k}^{\star}))]$ of the estimator $\widehat x_k$ on the perturbed problem is asymptotically lower-bounded by $\mathbb{E}[\cL(Z)]$, where $Z\sim \mathsf{N}(0, W^{-1} \Sigma W^{-\top})$. \item (\textbf{Tightness of SFB}) Moreover, if $\cL$ is bounded and continuous, then the lower bound in \ref{item:lowerbound_informal} is achieved by the estimator given by the averaged \ref{eqn:VI_iteration} iterate $\bar x_{k} = \frac{1}{k}\sum_{i=1}^{k}x_{i}$. \end{enumerate} \end{theorem}

-where $\cL$ is any nonnegative, symmetric, quasiconvex, lower semicontinuous function.
-The end result is the following theorem.